 The service was responsive to people's needs and wishes.
 People had regular meetings to provide feedback about their care and there was an effective complaints procedure.
-People were supported to take part in a range of social activities.
+People were supported to take part in social activities that were suitable to their specific needs and wishes.